Hear.com Review: Prices, Services, and Hearing Aid Models in 2024

 What happens during the 45-day no-risk trial?

 Hear.com offers a 45-day no-risk trial and money-back guarantee.
-Throughout the trial period, you’re entitled to an unlimited amount of visits with your local or tele-audiology provider.
+Throughout the trial period, you’re entitled to an unlimited number of visits with your local or tele-audiology provider.
 You may need additional visits within that time in case you have issues with or questions about your hearing aids.
 If you are unhappy with the sound of your hearing aids, adjustments may be required.

-Hear.com will follow up within the first few days to learn about your initial experience and reinforce your care provider’s recommendations.
+hear.com will follow up within the first few days to learn about your initial experience and reinforce your care provider’s recommendations.
 Your provider may also check in with you at some point.
 Finally, hear.com offers a Hearing Success Program, a mobile app-based 30-day training course that encourages daily wear and helps you get used to your new hearing devices.
 The app also gives you access to lifelong video-call support.

 Should you choose to return your hearing aids before the end of the trial period, hear.com will refund you for the hearing aids.